kstepanovdev/renju_game_server/README.md

-## Multithreaded TCP game server for Renju
+## Multithreaded TCP-based game server for Renju

 ### Getting started
 First of all, you need to have Rust toolchain installed.